juanleiton/juanleiton/README.md

 My experience as an entrepreneur taught me how to learn quick and on the fly 🏎️; it also taught me how to choose the most efficient solution 📈, set priorities ⚠️, delegate tasks ✔️, face uncertainty, stay calm before the unexpected and rule out unworkable ideas 📉 in a timely fashion 🕒.

 ### What I do 🛠️ ###
-I'm always learning and working on projects in order to improve and expand my skills, as well as to keep up-to-date.
-Currently, I'm working on
+I'm always learning something new and working on a side project 💼 in order to improve and expand my skills 🛠️, as well as to keep up-to-date.
+Currently, I'm working on SilkRoad, a C2C e-commerce platform.
+Take a look at it 👓:

 ### Tools & technologies 🧰 ###
  <div>